Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Develop Your Work Plan

-If you are moving before retirement, you must have a plan for work.
+If you are moving before retirement, you must have a work plan.
 Does the area you are looking into have jobs available?
-Would making less money worthwhile if you could save more?
+Would making less money be worthwhile if you could save more?
 Can you make money in other ways or pick up some side hustles?
 What will you do about health insurance if you can’t find a job?
 These are all crucial things to consider.

 Preparing Your Finances for the Move